Help us keep Walla Walla County facilities clean and our creeks healthy.

 Stormwater staff has a protocol for illicit discharge detection and elimination inspections and will develop a system for tracking and maintaining records.

 The County has also adopted code for the management and treatment of stormwater runoff from new development and redevelopment.
 The stormwater code adopts Ecology’s Stormwater Management Manual for Eastern Washington as a guidance document and requires on-site retention and dispersal of stormwater, preferably through infiltration.
 The code requires that new projects that disturb more than an acre provide construction-phase Best Management Practices (BMPs) to prevent dirty stormwater from running offsite and clogging catch basins and pipes, and fouling streams.
 The code also requires that large projects that disturb more than an acre include post-construction BMPs to treat stormwater.

-In 2010, stormwater staff will focus on working with Community Development and Public Works staff to develop a stormwater management program specifically targeting new construction.
-Specific tasks to perform in 2010 include:
+Stormwater staff continues to focus on working with Community Development and Public Works staff to maintain a stormwater management program specifically targeting new construction.

 Underground Injection Control (UIC) Well Program